keriganmarketing/medlicense/user/pages/04.licensure-information/01.state-licensure-requirements/48.virginia/state.md

 usmle: 10+
 visible: false
 googletitle: 'Virginia Licensure Requirements'
-googledesc: 'The Virginia Medical Board processes application quickly and is very efficient, experiencing licensure times of 1 1/2 to 3 months.
-The Virginia Medical Board provides access to the licensure analysts which allows for the verifying of receipt of the required verifications of the Virginia Medical Board. '
+googledesc: "The Virginia Medical Board processes application quickly and is very efficient, experiencing licensure times of 1 1/2 to 3 months.
+The Virginia Medical Board provides access to the licensure analysts which allows for the verifying of receipt of required verifications of the Virginia Medical Board. \r\n"
 twitterenable: true
 twittercardoptions: summary
 twittershareimg: /home/medlicense-social-card.jpg
 twittertitle: 'Virginia Licensure Requirements'
-twitterdescription: 'The Virginia Medical Board processes application quickly and is very efficient, experiencing licensure times of 1 1/2 to 3 months.
-The Virginia Medical Board provides access to the licensure analysts which allows for the verifying of receipt of the required verifications of the Virginia Medical Board. '
+twitterdescription: "The Virginia Medical Board processes application quickly and is very efficient, experiencing licensure times of 1 1/2 to 3 months.
+The Virginia Medical Board provides access to the licensure analysts which allows for the verifying of receipt of required verifications of the Virginia Medical Board. \r\n"
 articleenabled: false
 musiceventenabled: false
 orgaenabled: false